Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ yet I might again look toward your holy temple.’
+⇔ yet I might again look toward the temple of your holiness.’

 ⇔ even so I may still see your holy temple again.‘